spacetelescope/rad/docs/ccsp.rst

    CCSP/ccsp_minimal-1.0.0
    CCSP/ccsp_custom_product-1.0.0

-Which schema to use will depend on the details of the product as described below.
-In both cases these schemas will require the addition of a new ASDF subtree ``meta.ccsp`` which will contain information necessary for accurate archival of CCSP files.
+Which schema to use will depend on the details of the product, as described below.
+In both cases, these schemas will require the addition of a new ASDF subtree ``meta.ccsp``, which will contain information necessary to archive CCSP files.

 Custom Products
 """""""""""""""